 Women with PCOS should be particularly concerned with environmental toxins since so many of them affect our hormonal system.
 Fiber can assist the body to remove toxins and many pathogens in two ways.

-First, it helps your body excrete bile containing toxins.
+First, it helps your body excrete bile-containing toxins.
 You may know that the liver produces a substance called bile which is secreted into the small intestine.
 Its main purpose is to break fats into smaller pieces.
 As the bile does its job and makes its way to the end of the small intestine, it is reabsorbed into the blood and then moves on to the liver to be added to new bile and reused.
-The liver’s main function is to filter out drugs, toxins, fats and fat- soluble waste.
+The liver’s main function is to filter out drugs, toxins, fats, and fat-soluble waste.
 It filters these elements remaining in the bile, and then adds them to any new waste and back to the recycled bile.
 This results in increasingly toxic bile.
 If you have sufficient fiber in your intestine, this is no problem!
-The fiber bonds with the bile, binds up all the toxins, cholesterol and fat, and prevents it from being reabsorbed.
+The fiber binds with the bile, binds up all the toxins, cholesterol, and fat, and prevents it from being reabsorbed.
 Instead of cycling back around, it is all excreted from your body.
-Fiber can therefore prevent the buildup of these toxins which would later flare up into inflammatory diseases like acne, eczema, psoriasis and gallbladder disease.
+Fiber can therefore prevent the buildup of these toxins which would later flare up into inflammatory diseases like acne, eczema, psoriasis, and gallbladder disease.

 Secondly, some fiber passes through the small intestine without being digested.
 This fiber serves as nutrients for the friendly bacteria that thrive in your intestine.
 This friendly bacterial is essential to helping protect the lining of your intestine and preventing leaky gut syndrome.

-If you have tried any of my seasonal menus, you know already know how to integrate this important nutrient, but I suggest starting by adding a handful or greens to your morning smoothie.
-If you’d rather, you can use a high quality fiber powder such as PCOS Diva Power Fiber.
+If you have tried any of my seasonal menus, you know already know how to integrate this important nutrient, but I suggest starting by adding a handful of greens to your morning smoothie.
+If you’d rather, you can use a high-quality fiber powder such as PCOS Diva Power Fiber.